jhusain/task-lib/README.md

       error => console.error('Something went wrong.'));
 ```

 Here's the equivalent example using a Task.
-Note the difference is that a Task must be explicitly run in order to kick off the network request.
+Note the only difference (beyond using `when` instead of `then`) is that a Task must be explicitly run in order to kick off the network request.

 ```JavaScript
 let customerModelTask =